kpobrien/JosephsonCircuits.jl/README.md

 # Performance tips:
 Simulations of the linearized system can be effectively parallelized, so we suggest starting Julia with the number of threads equal to the number of physical cores.
+See the [Julia documentation](https://docs.julialang.org/en/v1/manual/multi-threading) for the procedure.

 # References: